falcon4fun/MicrotikBruteforceBan/README.md

 # MicrotikBruteforceBan
 Attempt to rewrite https://github.com/falcon4fun/IptablesBruteforceBan for Mikrotik firewall

 Logic is the same except there is no recent and set modules.
-Only internal adress lists.
+Only internal address lists.
 We will use them with dst-limit to count connections of IP per given time.

 # Script
-1. We need to check some input ports on WAN interface (vpn ports).
+1. We need to check some input ports on WAN interface (VPN ports).
 I've put before drop invalid.
 SSH Chain will be created on the end.
 ```
 add action=jump chain=input comment="bruteforce input" connection-state=new dst-port=1194,1723 in-interface-list=WAN jump-target=SSH protocol=tcp
 add action=jump chain=input connection-state=new dst-port=500,1701,4500 in-interface-list=WAN jump-target=SSH protocol=udp